Let’s face it – learning about connectors isn’t easy. It’s a complicated business, and one that takes time and effort to understand.

 But what is a d-sub connectors?
 It’s a connector that contains two or more parallel rows of contacts surrounded by the classic D-shaped metal shell.
 The shell provides mechanical support and guarantees the correct orientation, but it also screens against electromagnetic interference.

 So there you go.
 There’s one example of what you can learn about connectors.
 But there are many more!
-Let’s take another example: the power connector.
+Let’s take another example: power connectors.

 A power connector is the link between a device and the device’s source of power.
 It’s as simple as that.
 Well…no…not really.
 Let’s move on.
 These are common in popular consumer electronics, such as T.V.’s.
 You surely use them yourself, plugging your flat screen into your wall for years worth of enjoyable entertainment.
 But that’s not the type of power connector we are here to talk about.
 We’re going to be talking about connectors that are used in non-consumer equipment.